prof-rossetti/intro-to-python/exercises/web-app/README.md

 ## Instructions

-So, you've setup a background web service to send you an email every day.
+So, you've [deployed a background web service](/exercises/web-service/README.md) to send you an email every day.
 But what if you wanted your information on-demand at the click of a button, without waiting for the next daily email?
 And what if you wanted to allow other people to register for your service?
 Let's build a web application interface into your application's functionality!

 ![](../../img/exercises/web-app/weather-form.png)